Skip to main content

 2

-) as YoYGrowthPercent
+) AS YoYGrowthPercent

 FROM sales_current current_year